lb0o/website/content/en/docs/operations/stretched/linstor-dedicated-network.md

   - name: intra-datacenter
     interface: san

-# As nodes in `dc3` do not have a dedicated network switch, they will use the default network
+# Nodes in `dc3` use the default network.
-#   for storage traffic.
-There is no need to configure any special node connections.
+# No special connection is needed for replication within that datacenter.

 ---
 apiVersion: piraeus.io/v1